 Nobody seems to know, but – intriguingly – a copy of the painting by his son (Pieter Brueghel the Younger1) omits this third leg.

-How to get to the Bruegels
+Where to see the Bruegels

 Follow the instructions for finding the Kunsthistorisches Museum.
 Then head for the picture galleries (“Gemäldegalerie”).
 You want Gallery 10 (Saal X), which is also known, unsurprisingly, as the “Bruegel Saal”.